rkruegs123/jax-dna/APPLICATIONS.md

   - Could try to extract a symbolic expression from it
 - Try a different spring rather than the FENE spring?
 The log term is annoying
 - the madrid DNA thing.
 MadDNA?
+- fit parameters to things other than B-DNA

 ## Inverse Design
 - Secondary structure